josierra21/Taniti_Tourism/README.md

 ## Design Process

-The project progressed from a wireframe to guerrilla testing, followed by usability testing and refinements to the prototype.
+The website began as a wireframe and went through guerrilla testing and usability testing to refine the final prototype.

-1. **Wireframe:** Established the initial page layout, navigation, and organization of the island’s visitor information.
-2. **Guerrilla testing:** Gathered early feedback on the design before moving into more detailed usability testing.
-3. **Usability testing:** Identified opportunities to make information easier to find and the website easier to navigate.
-Feedback led to shorter FAQ accordion labels, removal of the FAQ navigation dropdown, consistent rounded homepage images, and a separate Contact Us page with a prototype form.

 Contact and booking forms are for demonstration only.